6-year-old honored at heart walk and run - NewsBreak

 Gabe is this year’s hero at the annual Heart Run and Walk 5K hosted by the American Heart Association.

-“It is great to have so many wonderful research centers here, but it really effects everyone” Executive Director Amy Young said.44th Freihofer’s run for women returns to Albany
+“It is great to have so many wonderful research centers here, but it really affects everyone” Executive Director Amy Young said.

-With the Greenberg family using their own story to bring awareness to so many with heart disease.
+The Greenberg family uses their own story to bring awareness to so many with heart disease.

 “We use his story to help spread the word, help spread awareness,” Greenberg said.
 “It is almost like we are given a torch and we have to run with that torch, then pass along that torch to other great stories.”Copyright 2022 Nexstar Media Inc. All rights reserved.
 This material may not be published, broadcast, rewritten, or redistributed.